uroshima/study-guide-notes/Notes/web.md

 Why do we need a DNS?
 The Domain Name System (DNS) is often referred to as the backbone of the internet.
 It’s run by many engineers and their organizations, it ultimately shapes the future of the internet.
 We need DNS because it manages the whole process of how the internet works and how it is organized (we can use the example of what happens when you type in google.com and press enter)

 What are the common HTTP methods?
 When are they used, and what do they accomplish?
-(This is a big one) The set of common methods for HTTP/1.1 is defined below and this set can be expanded based on requirements.
+The set of common methods for HTTP/1.1 is defined below and this set can be expanded based on requirements.
 These method names are case sensitive and they must be used in uppercase.

 Method and Description: